benwilcock/rhdh-techdocs/docs/extensions.md

 Using the following MKdocs extensions can enhance your TechDocs, making the user experience richer and more appealing for the reader.
 These samples were developed based on the reference documentation [here](https://squidfunk.github.io/mkdocs-material/reference/).
 View the source code of this page to discover the correct markup to use for each item displayed below.

+!!! tip "View The Source"
+    View the source code of this page to see all the mkdocs extension commands used to create it.

 ## Quotes

 !!! quote "This is a quote"